Graduate School Scholarships

 The Award The Graduate School is pleased to announce the Arnold and Julia Greenwell Memorial Scholarship for Social Sciences and Humanities.
 This is a $1,500 award (1 each year).

-Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors, a maximum 500 word prospectus describing research/scholarship related to the social sciences or humanities, and a CV.
-Colleges may submit eligible nominees based upon the number of currently enrolled doctoral students (<100=1 nominee, 100-200=2 nominees, >200=3 nominees).
+Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors, a maximum 500-word prospectus describing leadership activities and research/scholarship related to the social sciences or humanities, a CV that demonstrates the highest levels of excellence in scholarship and leadership, and an unofficial transcript.

 Deadline